Slow Travel: 6 European cities you can get to by train

 As the third biggest city in France, this UNESCO World Heritage Site is certainly worth a visit.
 The sheer architectural features of the famous Traboules, built in the Renaissance era, make for a visit in themselves.
 These delightful passageways are open to the public and run beneath the buildings above straight to the Saône River.
 For more culture, head to the Musée des Beaux-Arts de Lyon and fill your mind with paintings and education galore in this former abbey from the 17th century.
 Once you’ve finished there, pay a visit to the expansive Parc de la Tete d’Or for a walk around one of its 18 tracks and experience some childish fun with friends and family at its mini-golf course.

-Stay The Hotel Dieu, situated in the Grand Hôtel Dieu complex is one of Lyon’s most iconic buildings, the site of a former hospital.
-Located right by the river’s edge, its understated luxury rides tandem with the history of Lyon and is fit for couples and families alike. ihg.com
+Stay The Hotel Dieu, situated in the Grand Hôtel Dieu complex, is one of Lyon’s most iconic buildings, the site of a former hospital.
+Located right by the river’s edge, its understated luxury rides tandem with the history of Lyon.

-Travel time 4 hours and 55 minutes from London St Pancras International
+Travel time from London 4 hours and 55 minutes from London St Pancras International

 AMSTERDAM

 In the time it takes to get to Scotland, you can pull into the ’Dam’s Centraal railway station.
 What better way to explore the city than to languidly pootle on a canal cruise.
-Get a culture fix at the Rijksmuseum or if shopping’s your thing, head to De Negen Straatjes (the Nine Streets) area, which is full of boutique shops.
-Head to the Vondelpark for tea and cake at the wonderful ‘t Blauwe Theehuis.
+Get a culture fix at the Rijksmuseum or, if shopping’s your thing, head to De Negen Straatjes (the Nine Streets) area, which is full of boutique shops.
+Head to the Vondelpark for tea and cake at the wonderful ‘t Blauwe Theehuis (The Blue Tea house to you and me).
 That’s without mentioning all the other kind of cafés to relax in…

 Stay The Kimpton De Witt Amsterdam exudes a modern approach to luxury whilst keeping true to Dutch design.
 Its “Stay Human” rooms invite guests to engage in mindfulness and water the room’s plants, write down your experiences in the confessions book, and capture your Amsterdam experiences with the in-room Polaroid camera, and leave for the next guests to enjoy.

-Travel time 5 hours 50 minutes from London St Pancras International
+Travel time from London 5 hours 50 minutes from London St Pancras International